 We will explain how these functions work and how you can use them to create date tables and, therefore, time intelligence reporting within Power BI.

 Let’s explore why date functions are important and for what we need them.
 We need date tables in Power BI if we want to do time intelligence reporting, where time intelligence reporting may be as follows:

 - Month to date sales values

 - Year to date sales values, and

 - If we want to compare a period of this year to the same period of last year

 Rules for Working with Date Functions

-The following if we can call it “rules” are useful to follow when working with the date tables:
+The following so-called “rules” are useful to follow when working with date tables:

 We will start by exploring the CALENDAR date function.
 The CALENDAR function returns a table with a single column called date, and that date column contains a continuous set of dates for the given range.

 Let’s use an example to explore how this works.
 In the Modeling tab, we select a new table and call our function “Dates.”
-We select our CALENDAR function, and in the CALENDAR function, we use the DATE function to specify the year.
+We select our CALENDAR function.
+In the CALENDAR function, we use the DATE function to specify the year.
 We will use the start date as the first day of the first month in 2015 and the last day of the last month in 2015 as the end date.